zkVerify/zkverifyjs/DOCS.md

 ```

 * Proof Type: `.plonky2()` specifies the type of proof to be used.
 Options available for all supported proof types.
+* Nonce: `.nonce(1)` sets the nonce for the transaction.
+This is optional and can be omitted if not required.
+* Registered Verification Key: `.withRegisteredVk()` indicates that the verification key being used is registered on the chain.
+This option is optional and defaults to false.
 * Execute:  You can either send in the raw proof details using `{ proofData: ... }` or verify a prebuilt extrinsic `{ extrinsic: ... }`
 * Returns: A result containing a boolean `success`.
 If success is false the response will also contain a `message` with further details related to the failure.